B.C. Archaeology

 Day 1: Depart Australia

-Day 2: Arrive Cairo - Saqqara Pyramids and tombs - Memphis
+Day 2: Memphis - Saqqara Pyramids and tombs

-We check in to our hotel and after freshening up we drive to Saqqara where we see the remarkable 3rd Dynasty Step Pyramid of King Djoser.
+Today we visit the ruins of Memphis where we see the colossal statue of Ramesses the Great in the local museum.
+We then visit Saqqara where we see the remarkable 3rd Dynasty Step Pyramid of King Djoser.
 We also explore the well preserved Old Kingdom mastaba tombs of Mereruka and Kagemni, and the 6th Dynasty Pyramid of King Tety.
-After lunch we visit the ruins of Memphis where we see the colossal statue of Ramesses the Great in the local museum.
 In the afternoon there is time to rest and relax.
+Overnight Cairo.

 The pyramids of Giza